brikrey67/documentation-markdown/readme.md

 ## You Do: Create Documentation
 For the remainder of the class period, create documentation for your Project 1 by adding a `readme.md` to your project's **root directory** and filling it in with the neccessary content.
 Be sure to follow the rubric listed above and refer to the [Example Readme](https://github.com/ga-dc/ga_exit_tickets) for guidance.

+## Markdown Cheatsheet

+See the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for quick and easy reference!